surya-dev-singh/Network-Scanner/README.md

 # Network-Scanner
-This is network scanner written in python , which utilizes the power of scapy and some open API to scan the network and provide you with correspoinding MAC address as well has host name .
+This is network scanner written in python , which utilizes the power of scapy and some open API to scan the network and provide you with correspoinding MAC address as well as host name .

 # Usage